rocky/NJPLS-2025/draft.md

 I hope with this some of you will start to include something about debugging and run-time support for debugging in academic classes.
 And if you are writing or revising a compiler book, I hope you would add a section on this topic too.

 Since I am retired, I am available for help.
 If you want to to give a lecture on how to add debug support for the course compiler system, I am probably available.
 Ditto for writing a chapter in a compiler book.
+I don't do weddings and bar-matzvah's yet.

 Thanks